Unethical human experimentation in the United States: Legal, academic and professional policy

-On April 18, 1979, prompted by an investigative journalist's public disclosure of the Tuskegee syphilis experiments, the United States Department of Health, Education, and Welfare (later renamed to Health and Human Services) released a report entitled Ethical Principles and Guidelines for the Protection of Human Subjects of Research, written by Dan Harms.
+On April 18, 1979, prompted by an investigative journalist's public disclosure of the Tuskegee syphilis experiments, the US DHEW (later renamed to Health and Human Services) released a report entitled Ethical Principles and Guidelines for the Protection of Human Subjects of Research, written by Dan Harms.
 It laid out many modern guidelines for ethical medical research.

-In 1987 the United States Supreme Court ruled in United States v.
-Stanley, 483 U.S. 669, that a U.S. serviceman who was given LSD without his consent, as part of military experiments, could not sue the U.S. Army for damages.
+In 1987 the US Supreme Court ruled in United States v.
+Stanley, 483 U.S. 669, that a US serviceman who was given LSD without his consent as part of military experiments could not sue the US Army for damages.
 Stanley was later awarded over $400,000 in 1996, two years after Congress passed a private claims bill in reaction to the case.
-Dissenting the original verdict in U.S. v.
+Dissenting the original verdict in US v.
 Stanley, Justice Sandra Day O'Connor stated:

 No judicially crafted rule should insulate from liability the involuntary and unknowing human experimentation alleged to have occurred in this case.
 Indeed, as Justice Brennan observes, the United States played an instrumental role in the criminal prosecution of Nazi scientists who experimented with human subjects during the Second World War, and the standards that the Nuremberg Military Tribunals developed to judge the behavior of the defendants stated that the 'voluntary consent of the human subject is absolutely essential ... to satisfy moral, ethical, and legal concepts.'
 If this principle is violated, the very least that society can do is to see that the victims are compensated, as best they can be, by the perpetrators.

 On January 15, 1994, President Bill Clinton formed the Advisory Committee on Human Radiation Experiments (ACHRE).
 This committee was created to investigate and report the use of human beings as test subjects in experiments involving the effects of ionizing radiation in federally funded research.
 The committee attempted to determine the causes of the experiments and reasons that the proper oversight did not exist.
 It made several recommendations to help prevent future occurrences of similar events.

-As of 2007, no U.S. government researcher had been prosecuted for human experimentation.
-The preponderance of the victims of U.S. government experiments have not received compensation or, in many cases, acknowledgment of what was done to them.
+As of 2007, no US government researcher had been prosecuted for human experimentation.
+The preponderance of the victims of US government experiments have not received compensation or, in many cases, acknowledgment of what was done to them.

 Some authors have proposed a structured ethical framework based on an Ethics of Political Commemoration for offering institutional gestures of redress for transgressions, based on an approach similar to the just war theory.